fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

        - Improvements have been made to the buffering strategy of the OMF north plugin to reduce the overhead in creating outgoing OMF messages.
-       - An issue with the control dispatcher that prevents operations with no parameters from being correctly passed via control pipelines has been resolved.
        - The control pipelines mechanism has been enhanced to allow pipelines to change the name of the operation that is performed as well as the parameters.
        - The documentation of the expression filter has been updated to document the restriction on asset and datapoint names.